Hey Habr! I present to your attention a translation of an article from APC magazine.

 Distributions in UserLAnd

 Select one of the distributions located on the Apps screen to install on your device.
-We will use Ubuntu as an example.
-Clicking on the icon brings up a dialog asking for a username, password, and VNC password.
-Then select the method by which you will access the distribution.
-The download will begin, during which the base image of the selected distribution will be used.
-The file will be unpacked in the UserLAnd directory.
+For this example, we will use UbuntuClicking the icon will open a dialog box asking for your username, password, and VNC password.
+Then, select the method you'll use to access the distribution.
+The download will begin, using the base image of the selected distribution.
+The file will be unpacked into the UserLAnd directory.

-The next step is to install the desktop using the Ubuntu utility command:
+uname –aThe next step is to install the desktop using the command line Ubuntu:

-The last step is to make sure your new desktop environment is ready to run.
+sudo apt install lxdeThe last step is to make sure your new desktop environment is ready to run.
 To do this, you need to edit the file .xinitrcfile, which currently has only one line /usr/bin/twm.
-It needs to be changed to /usr/bin/startlxde.
-Now exit the XSDL session (make sure to click the STOP button in the notification area), hold down the "Ubuntu listing" button on the Sessions tab, then click "Stop Sessions" and restart the sessions.
+It needs to be changed to /usr/bin/startlxdeNow exit the XSDL session (make sure you press the STOP button in the notification area), hold down the "Ubuntu listing" in the Sessions tab, then click "Stop Sessions" and restart the sessions.
 After a few seconds, the LXDE system environment should appear.
-In it, you can do the same as on a regular desktop.
-It just might be a little smaller and a little slower: you have to wait longer to press a button on a device than if you did it with a keyboard and mouse.
-Let's see how specifically we can improve the Linux system environment on a smartphone.
+You can do the same things in it as on the regular desktop.
+It may just be a little smaller and a little slower: you'll have to wait longer to press a button on your device than you would with a keyboard and mouse.
+Let's look at how we can specifically improve the system environment.
+Linux on your smartphone.

 Quick Guide to UserLAnd

 Perhaps the first thing you want to do is adjust the default font system, because the desktop font size is too big for the phone screen.
-Go to the main menu, then select "Settings" β†’ "Customize appearance and widgets" β†’ "Widget".
+Go to the main menu, then select "Settings" → "Customize appearance and widgets" → "Widget".
 Here you can change the default font size to something more appropriate for your phone.

-Next, you may want to install your favorite programs on a Linux system environment.
-As mentioned above, service commands will not work in this case, so feel free to use a truly indispensable tool that is installed in the UserLAnd system environment called ASAP:
+Next you might want to install your favorite programs into the system environment.
+LinuxAs mentioned above, utility commands won't work in this case, so feel free to use the truly indispensable tool installed in the UserLAnd system environment, called ASAP:

 sudo apt install emacs